By Sergio Troncoso

 Andrew Tillman, Sue Aretha Troy.
 After he brought the ring back home and hid it

-"SAT" didn't stand for a name at all but for "Such Amazing Toinkers," where toinkers
+didn't stand for a name at all but for "Such Amazing Toinkers,"

-later to any amazing breasts, and then finally to anything that was
+breasts, then later to any amazing breasts, and then finally to anything that

 About a half mile up the dirt road, Tuyi stopped.
 He was at his favorite spot.
 He shuffled around the trunk of the oak tree and found a broken branch, which he then trimmed by snapping off its smaller branches.
 In the canal, he pushed his stick into mud --the water was only a couple of inches deep-- and flung out globs of mud.
 He was looking for tadpoles.
 The last time he had found one, he had brought it up to a rock near the tree.
 Its tail was slimy and slick.
 He found a styrofoam cup, which he filled up with water.
 Under the tree, he watched it slither around the cup, with tiny black dots on its tail and a dark army green on its bulletlike body.
 After a few minutes, he flicked open his Swiss army knife and slit the tadpole open from head to tail.
 The creature's body quivered for a second or two and then just lay flat like green jelly smeared on a sandwich.
 Tuyi noticed a little tube running from the top of the tadpole's head to the bottom, and a series of smaller veins branching off into the clear green gelatinous inside.
 He found what he took to be one of the eyes and sliced it off with the blade.
 It was just a black mass of more gushy stuff, which was easily mashed with the slightest pressure.
 He cut the entire body of the tadpole in thin slices from head to tail and tried to see what he could see, what might explain how this thing ate, whether it had any recognizable organs, if its color inside was different from the color of its skin.